beginning of content

 Hormone therapy

-Hormone therapy involves taking medicines that reduce or block your body’s oestrogen and progesterone levels.
-It is used to stop or slow hormone receptor positive cancer cells from coming back.
+Hormone therapy involves taking medicines that reduce or block your body's oestrogen and progesterone levels.
+It is used to stop or slow hormone-receptor-positive cancer cells from coming back.

-Targeted therapy
+Targeted therapy and immunotherapy

-Targeted therapy uses medicines to specifically target cancer cells.
-Currently, they are mainly used for HER-2 positive breast cancers.
+Currently, they are mainly used for HER2-positive breast cancers.
 Targeted therapy may be used before surgery.

 Palliative care

-Who provides breast cancer treatment?
+Who will provide my breast cancer treatment?

+Having a multidisciplinary team means you receive the best care possible.
 Sometimes, understanding the role of each health professional in your care team can be confusing.
 Ask your doctor if a cancer care coordinator is available.
-A cancer care coordinator is a health professional who coordinates your care, helps you communicate with all the health professionals involved in your treatment, and supports you and your family throughout your cancer experience.
+A cancer care coordinator is a health professional who coordinates your care, helps you communicate with all the health professionals involved in your treatment and supports you and your family throughout your cancer experience.

 Can breast cancer be prevented?

 If you are at high risk of developing breast cancer, there may be measures you can take to reduce your risk.
-These may include taking hormone therapy (such as tamoxifen) or having a pre-emptive mastectomy.
-You can discuss with your doctor whether these options are suitable for you.
+These may include taking hormone therapy (such as tamoxifen) or having a preventive mastectomy.

 Resources and support